Graduate Degree - Master's Examinations - Finals

 In all cases, it is the candidate's responsibility to register through the departmental coordinator of graduate studies to take all required final examinations.
 The candidate's advisor and/or the departmental graduate coordinator will be able to supply general information concerning the nature of the examinations and recommended preparation for them.

-The master's diploma cannot be transmitted to the candidate until the major department certifies to the program evaluator at GAPE via the Verification of Culminating Experience memo that final examinations have been completed satisfactorily.
+The master's degree cannot be considered for conferral to the candidate until the major department certifies to the program evaluator at GAPE via the Verification of Culminating Experience memo that final examinations have been completed satisfactorily.